 1. Batter Fried Shrimp With Pineapple (Fènglí xiā qiú)

 This is one of the weirdest and most unique Taiwanese food dishes you’ll see but I promise it’s delicious.
 Crunchy batter fried shrimp, served with pineapple and doused in a sweet mayonnaise dressing.
 Most places will also add ice cream sprinkles.
 So weird.
 So good!

 2. Radish Omelette (Cài pú dàn)

 So simple.
 But so tasty.
 The radish is pickled and folded into an egg omelette.
-A few sprinkles of spring onion to top it all off and voila.
+A few sprinkles of spring onion to top it all off and voila – fluffy yet delightfully crunchy when you get to the radish pieces.

 3. Spring Onion Roti (Zhuā bǐng)

 Probably my all-time favorite snack.
 The hawkers that sell this smack the roti around to loosen it up and get it nice and flaky, before cracking an egg on the hot grill and laying the roti on top.
 Top it off with a soy sauce paste, chili sauce (can’t go wrong with this, trust me) and you’re good to go.
 Trust me, it’s one of the best Taiwanese street food dishes out there.

 4. Shaved Milk Ice with Mango (Mángguǒ xuěhuā bīng)